SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

-Focus of 2023 Grant: REAL – Reaching Empowerment Through Achievement and Learning
+Focus of the 2024 Grant: REAL – Reaching Empowerment Through Achievement and Learning

-This funding will support SAAVI’s signature program REAL, which is a highly interactive and participatory program that provides education and hands on experiences for blind children in grades K-12 and their parents/families (200 in total).
+This funding will support SAAVI’s signature program REAL, which is a highly interactive and participatory program that provides education and hands on experiences for blind children in grades K-12 and their parents/families (175 in total).
 The ultimate goal of REAL is to increase the number of blind/visually- impaired youth that will go on to post-secondary education and become independent members of society.
 Through this program, blind children engage in activities to increase their learning potential, independence and self-esteem.
-This year’s funding would be specifically used to expand and improve the Tucson center’s library with the purchase of 50 Unified English Braille books.
+This year’s funding would be specifically used to expand and improve the Tucson center’s library with the purchase of 60 Unified English Braille books and 5 Braille keyboard writers.

 MEASURABLE OUTCOMES